lrmendes/FullStack-JS-Project-Example/README.md

-#### This project was developed in the week 11 of Oministack Course.
+#### This project was developed in the week 11 of Omnistack Course.

-##### It uses JS tecnologies to provide a full stack application, with backend, frontend and mobile modules.
+##### It uses JS technologies  to provide a full stack application, with backend, frontend and mobile modules.

 ##### You can see the project and the UI examples by acessing your folders.